freignat91/blockchain/README.md

 `bchain display label1:val1 ... labeln:valn <--blocks> <--entries> <--debug> <--hash>`

 display the blockchain tree accordinling to the follwing options:
-- default: display blockchain tree banches only starting from the branch corresponding to the labels abel1:val1 ... labeln:valn
+- default: display blockchain tree banches starting from the branch corresponding to the labels: label1:val1 ... labeln:valn
-- abels abel1:val1 ... labeln:valn, the branch to display, default: root
+- label1:val1 ... labeln:valn, the branch to display, default: root
 - --blocks: display the blocks under the branches
 - --entries: display the entries in the blocks
 - --debug: display blocks debug information (child id, paerent id, ...)
 - --hash: display blocls hash instead of id

+### display a "add request" status

+`bchain add status [id]`

+retrieve the status of the "add request" having the id [id]

+### display last "add request" status

+`bchain add last [nb] <--userName [userName]> <--errorOnly>`

+retrieve the [nb] last "add request" status
+Arguments:
+- nb: number of returned status
+- --userName return only the status belonging to the user UserName
+- --errorOnly: return only the status on error

 # API